 Now imagine you are standing at the bottom of this huge mountain that you want to climb.
 Suddenly, you are being chased by an angry Product Owner, I mean, angry mountain goat.
 You can’t stop and take out the pebble now, because you have to get away from the goat, and the only place you can escape to, is a cabin; but it is still a few hundred metres away.
 All you are thinking about, as you run is, “Oh my word, this freaking stone hurts!”
 Somehow, it’s a stone in your shoe now, not just a tiny pebble anymore; the longer it is there, the bigger it feels.
 By the time you reach the cabin, there is no more space in your shoe for your foot, because it feels like there is a boulder in there now.

 Have you ever experienced this in a sprint?
-A tiny little issue that starts off as a niggle, and you don’t want to put in on the board, because it is going to go away.
+A tiny little issue that starts off as a niggle, and you don’t want to put it on the board, because it is going to go away.
 (Once again, where the heck to?)
 And as you progress in the sprint, this tiny niggle becomes bigger and bigger until it becomes an impediment.
 By the end of the sprint, you have an unhappy team because of having to deliver in a sprint while having a boulder in their shoe.

 The funny thing is that the next day, after hiking to the first cabin with that awful pebble in your shoe, and narrowly escaping the wrath of the mountain goat despite it torturing you the entire time, you embark on the next day’s hike with the pebble still there.